Aigachu/Lavenza/templates/installation/README.md

 # Lavenza Installation
 Hello and welcome to Lavenza!
 This is the root of your Lavenza installation.

-Configurations of your bots will be done in this folder.
-All file manipulations done by the framework will also only affect files in this folder (normally).
+Configurations for your bots will be done in this directory.

-## Quickstart...Kind of!
-Want to get a bot up and running ASAP?
-Well, follow these instructions and it shouldn't take you more than ***30 minutes!***.
-Might even be way less depending on the amount of clients you configure!

-Emphasis on ***SHOULDN'T***...I can't make promises here HAHA.

-So the first thing you're gonna wanna do if you haven't already is run the `lavenza provision` command through your command line at the root of your module.
-To be fair, if you're reading this, there are high chances that you've already done this!

-***Running into issues with `lavenza provision`?
-Well if you are, open an issue in the repository and describe it!
-I'll quickly address those issues since I want that command to be a handy out-of-the-box spin-me-up kinda deal!***
+The guide below assumes that you already read and went through the **README found at the root of this repository**!
+Give that a look if you haven't.

+## Quickstart After Provisioning
+If you went through things normally, you should be here **after** having done the `lavenza provision` command.
+If you went through the whole process, including configuration of clients for your bot, then in theory you should be good to go!
+You can try the following command via command line to see if it works out or explodes:

+`lavenza summon`

+This will run Lavenza and in theory, your bots should be online if you don't get any errors.

-## Running Lavenza
+### Running Lavenza via Code
-In your entrypoint (`index.js` or similar), paste the following JS code to run the framework.
+Alternatively, in your javascript code, paste the following to run Lavenza.

 ```javascript
 // Require the module.